 The KYB process entitles companies to comply with AML laws, including the mentioned CDD Rule.
 To ensure compliance, companies must collect and verify different data points, including:

-- Ultimate beneficial owners (UBOs): the identification and verification of shareholders who have 25% or more beneficial ownership in the company.
+- Ultimate beneficial owners (UBOs).
+This is the identification and verification of shareholders who have 25% or more beneficial ownership in the company.

 Regarding Know Your Business checks, it’s crucial to focus on two factors: proper due diligence and a suitable compliance program that will guarantee that you are not doing business with criminals.